 “When the other team has the ball we are all under instruction to win it back.
 We defend with 10 outfield players.
 The key is to be compact going both ways, when we are attacking and defending, because this is how to keep control.”

-Had Arsenal’s supporting players been better positioned, they could have counter-pressed more effectively, cut off the passing lane to Di Maria, and had better coverage of the last line of defense if the ball did somehow get that far.
+Had the Gunners’ supporting players been better positioned, they could have counter-pressed more effectively, cut off the passing lane to Di Maria, and had better coverage of the last line of defense if the ball did somehow get that far.

 The next GIF is another good example of Arsenal’s weak positional play under Wenger.
 Again, It’s Sanchez who loses possession, but the support structure behind him makes it easy for Fabinho to carry the play forward without immediate counter-pressure.

-Further to that, the Arsenal players are then all drawn towards the ball and pay no attention to Berbatov and Martial behind them.
-When the pass comes through to Martial, he has a 2v1 and picks out Barbatov to score.
+Further to that, the Arsenal players are then all drawn towards the ball and pay no attention to Dimitar Berbatov and Anthony Martial behind them.
+When the pass comes through to the latter, he has a 2v1 and picks out Barbatov to score.
 Their lack of knowledge of what to do out of possession under Wenger was quite shocking.
 However, had their positional play in possession been better, both of these goals could have been avoided.

 Arsenal had become known in England as ‘Barcelona lite’, particularly in the first few years of their Emirates Stadium era.
 Admittedly, the free-flowing, elegant, one and two touch play was enjoyable to watch.
 Wenger built a team around Cesc Fabregas, formerly a trainee at La Masia, and the Gunners became a favourite for neutral viewers.
 However, during that period, they failed to win a single title.
 It took them 8 years to even win a cup competition following their move to the Emirates.

 Ultimately, Arsenal came short because they only applied some of the philosophical principles of the Barcelona model of play.
-They failed to consider how they could limit the opponent’s attacking threat, not just by having lots of possession, but crucially, with intelligent positioning on a collective level.
+They failed to consider how they could limit the opponent’s attacking threat, not just by having lots of possession, but crucially, with intelligent positional play in the attacking phase.

-Wenger knew that his players were suited to an attacking game.
+Wenger knew that his players were suited to an offensive game.
 He knew they had the ability to keep the ball and combine to break down any defence.
-He knew they weren’t nearly as skilled defensively as they were offensively, and so should stay as far away from their own goal as possible.
-But unfortunately, he didn’t appear to know how to implement an offensive game-plan that simultaneously prevented his opponents from playing through them with ease on the break.
-While there is generally more than one reason for a club’s failure to realise their ambitions, it’s a tactical tweak that could have brought him a lot more success in the second half of his tenure.
+He knew they weren’t nearly as skilled defensively as they were going forward, and so should stay as far away from their own goal as possible.
+But unfortunately, he didn’t appear to know how to implement an protagonistic game-plan that simultaneously prevented his opponents from playing through them with ease on the break.
+While there is generally more than one reason for a club’s failure to realise their ambitions, it’s a tactical tweak that might have brought him a lot more success in the second half of his tenure.

-Until now, we have seen how appropriate spacing and staggering in the offensive phase of the game can protect a team against counter-attacks, and can help in recovering possession quickly.
+Until now, we have seen how appropriate spacing and staggering in the offensive phase can protect a team against counter-attacks, and can help in recovering possession quickly.
 On an individual level, the same principles can be applied.

 The easiest example of this relates to the organising midfielder in an attack-minded side.
 Sergio Busquets has become the poster boy for this role and is a great example of how developing a player’s tactical intelligence can be just as important as developing the technical components of their game.